moodysanalytics/MoodysAnalytics-PassFort-CustomCheckFramework/README.md

 11. View Profile
     - Navigate to your newly created profile
     - Under 'Due Diligence Tasks' in the left hand panel, you should see your Custom Check.
-    - Select it, and view the check results and UI being rendered from your deployed application!
+    - Select it, and view the check results and link to UI (or embedded UI) being rendered from your deployed application!

 ## Next Steps